mansisomani01/Hate-Speech-Classification/README.md

 Models like KNN, LSTM and BERT are used here.

 # Additional Information
-For more detailed insights into the dataset construction, data preprocessing, experimental setup, and model implementation, please refer to the report.
+For more detailed insights into the dataset construction, data preprocessing, experimental setup, and model implementation, please refer to the [Report](2023021028_Mansi_Somani_Report_IS.pdf)
+.
 If you have any further questions or need assistance, feel free to reach out.

 # Contributors
 Mansi Somani